Abdullahsab3/scala-native-intro/readme.md

 classes dynamically at run time to the heap memory.
 Generally, the JVM will store all objects on the heap memory.
-Variables are references to those objects, and can be stored on the stack, e.g., when calling a function which has local variables.
+Variables are references to those objects, and can be stored on the stack, e.g., when calling a function which has local variables[^6].
 The garbage collection is taken care of by the JVM.
 Scala has no way of manually allocating memory.